-1 MATH 130-College Algebra Functions & Models, MATH 117-Contemporary Math and MATH 116-Development of Math Thought may not transfer to all institutions to fulfill mathematics requirements.
+1 MATH 130-College Algebra Functions & Models, MATH 116-Development of Math Thought and MATH 117-Contemporary Math may not transfer to all institutions to fulfill mathematics requirements.
 They may transfer as free electives.
 Therefore, MATH 135-College Algebra with Trigonometry and MATH 140-Statistics (or higher) are recommended.
 MATH 130 and MATH 135 CAN NOT BE USED TO FULFILL BOTH MATH REQUIREMENTS.

 THEAT 117A is a 2 credit course which must be combined with another 1 credit approved Humanities elective.
-3□/4□ American History: Select one course (3 credits) Courses include: HIS 110A-U.S. History Colonial-1800, HIS 111A-19th Century History, HIS 112-20th Century History or POLSC 102-American Government and Issues.
-3□ 3□ PSYCH 101 - General Psychology Choose an item.
+3□/4□ American History: Select one course (3 credits) Courses include: HIS 110A - U.S. History Colonial-1800, HIS 111A - 19 th Century History, HIS 112 - 20 th Century History or POLSC 102 - American Government and Issues.
+3 🗆 3□ PSYCH 101 - General Psychology Choose an item.
 3□ SOC 101 - Introduction to Sociology Choose an item.
 PEC/PEH/PES: A combination of two courses (2 credits) either PEH and PES , or PEC and PES , or PEC or PEH , PEC and PEC .
 PEC 110 (2 credits) IS THE ONLY COMBINIATION COURSE THAT FULFILLS BOTH P.E.
 REQS .
-1□ 1 🗆
+1 🗆 1 🗆

 Degree Requirements 3□ HSERV 101 - Introduction to Human Services Choose an item.
 3□ HSERV 102 - Human Behavior and Social Development/Lifespan Choose an item.
 3□ HSERV 200 - Ethnic and Cultural Diversity Choose an item.
-The following two courses must be taken together: 4□ HSERV 260 - Group Dynamics & Leadership: HSERV 101 is the prerequisite.
-Choose an item.
-3□ HSERV 261 - Human Services and Field Experience 1 Choose an item.
-The following two courses must be taken together: 3□ HSERV 262 - Methods in the Helping Process: HSERV 260 is the prerequisite.
-Choose an item.
-3□ HSERV 263 - Human Services and Field Experience 2: HSERV 261 is the prerequisite.
-Choose an item.
-LIBERAL ARTS Electives: (9 credits) Liberal Arts Elective courses include: Behavioral Science, English/Communications (see above), Humanities (see course catalog for details), Inter-studies course INTER (see curriculum chair), Mathematics (MATH) credit-bearing course, Science BIOL, CHEM, PHYSC, and Social Science (see above) 3□ 3□ 3□

-Completed credits of 64 required
+The following two courses must be taken together 4 🗆 HSERV 260 - Group Dynamics & Leadership:HSERV 101 is the prerequisite.Choose an item.3 0 □ HSERV 261 - Human Services and Field Experience 1 Choose an item.
+The following two courses must be taken together 3 🗆 HSERV 262 - Methods in the Helping Process:HSERV 260 is the prerequisite.Choose an item.3 HNEK V $203 - Human Services and Fleid Experience Z.$ LIBERAL ARTS Electives: (12 credits) Liberal Arts Elective courses include: Behavioral Science, English/Communications (see above), Humanities (see course catalog for details), Inter-studies course INTER (see curriculum chair), Mathematics (MATH) credit-bearing course, Science BIOL, CHEM, PHYSC, and Social Science (see above).
+3□ 3 3□ 3□ 3 3□ SEEN BY: Completed credits of 64 required